Skip to Main Content

 Capabilities and Limitations of GenAI Tools in the Writing Process

 GenAI tools are best conceived as aids rather than replacements for various tasks in the writing process.
-When GenAI tools are permitted, they may only be permitted in specific ways or contexts.
+When GenAI tools are permitted, they may only be allowed in specific ways or contexts.
 Check with your instructor, and appreciate the reasons for the parameters they set.

-Review the following tips and examples of their capabilities and limitations below.
+Please review the following tips and examples of their capabilities and limitations below.

 TIPS

-1) Be sure to take the USask Academic Integrity Tutorial, which includes a module on GenAI, and for which you can generate a certificate of completion.
+1) Be sure to take the USask Academic Integrity Tutorial, which includes a module on GenAI and for which you can generate a certificate of completion.

 2) To be honest and transparent about your use of GenAI, carefully document (see documentation) your writing process and cite according to instructions.

-3) If you know that your instructor is using a GenAI detector, do not submit work that contains copyrighted material, or private or sensitive information about yourself or others (see the Privacy, Copyright, and Indigenous Knowledge sections under Ethical Considerations)
+3) If you know that your instructor is using a GenAI detector, do not submit work that contains copyrighted material or private or sensitive information about yourself or others (see the Privacy, Copyright, and Indigenous Knowledge sections under Ethical Considerations)

 No matter how you use GenAI in the writing process, it is essential to consider both its capabilities and its limitations.